maxim-saplin/ambilytics/README.md

 # Configuring Analytics

 Historically Firebase Analytics was used for app analytics and Google Analytics for web.
-Now they are closely integrated products and used together.
+Now they are integrated and used together.
 In order to proceed you'll need a Google Account.
-Using this account you will set-up a project in Firebase Console which will be linked to a property in Google Analytics.
+Using this account you will set-up a project in Firebase Console which will be linked to an account/property in Google Analytics.
 All reports will be available in Google Analytics Console.

-Bellow you can find detailed instruction for 2 scenarios:
+Bellow you can find instructions for 2 scenarios:
 1. Adding analytics from scratch
-2. Adding it to existing Flutter app
+2. Adding it to existing Flutter app using Firebase Analytics

 ## a) Setup from scratch